 How to grow shallots in a garden

-2. If growing from seed, sow in rows, direct where they are to grow, or in seed trays of Yates® Black Magic® Seed Raising Mix.
+2. If growing from seed, sow in rows, direct where they are to grow, or in seed trays of Yates Black Magic Seed Raising Mix.
 Firm down and keep moist.
 Thin out seedlings to 10cm apart, when large enough to handle.
+Shallots grown from seed will form a single set in the first season.

-5. Harvest by cutting the green leaves above the white stem – this also encourages leafier growth.
-Replant successive crops every 3 - 4 weeks to extend your harvest window.
+5. Sow or plant successive crops every 3 - 4 weeks to extend your harvest window.

 7. Store shallots in netting bags or tied into strings in a cool, airy place.